ProgrammerTurtle/SmasherGS/README.md

-# turtleGS
+# SmasherGS
-Parker builds a cyberdeck intended to be a rocketry ground station.
+A LattePanda Mu cyberdeck intended to be a rocketry ground station.